Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

 \subsection{Toy data: color channels in RGB images}

 We first evaluated our approach on image samples from the COIL-100 dataset \cite{Nene:1996} which consists of RGB images of 100 objects, each object being observed under the 72 same viewpoints (a set corresponds to a 360-degree rotation of the object around itself).
 The three channels of an RGB image can be seen as three different but related ways to represent the observed object, which we may consider as different descriptors of this object.
-In this experiment, we used our method to estimate the uncertainty associated with representing a given object from two of these different channels.
+In this experiment, we used our method \blueCNN{to apprehend the definitional divergence} associated with representing a given object from two of these different channels. \blueCN{The \blueCNN{discrepancy map linked to} a given channel (e.g. red) corresponds to the error in reconstructing this channel from a latent representation that does not exactly correspond to this channel (e.g. latent coordinates between the red and the green latent coordinates.}

 We picked two datasets for which the two channels provide complementary information on a large enough portion of the object, such as the soda can (where the red channel is almost uniform, while the green channel is almost present on the brand name) and the toy bear (where the red and green channels are almost complementary except around the nose).
 We restricted the view angles to prevent redundancies in the images and circular distributions of latent coordinates (from $0^{\circ}$ to $90^{\circ}$ and $270^{\circ}$ to $355^{\circ}$ for the toy bear, from $0^{\circ}$ to $115^{\circ}$ for the soda can, each by steps of $5^{\circ}$).
 To benefit from more samples and wider distribution of samples in the latent space, we added rotated images of each existing samples (between $-5^{\circ}$ and $+5^{\circ}$ by steps of $1^{\circ}$).
 This led to 264 and 407 samples for the soda can and toy bear, respectively.